cccxinli/test/readme.txt

+add distributed
-Git is a version control system.
+Git is a distributed version Control system.
 Git is free software.